kristinemlarson/gnssIR_API/README.md

 If you would like to run multiple days, use the optional -doy_end flag

-#Quality Control Parameters:
+# Quality Control Parameters:

    -amp sets the periodogram peak required.
 The default is 8 - but it is not the right value for all receivers.

    -pk2noise is peak size related to background noise ratio.
 Four is the default and good for most snow work

-#Daily Average
+# Daily Average Reflector Height
 This information is stored in the outputdir defined in the script (the default directory is solutions) as station_RH_all.csv

-#Additional Information
+# Additional Information
 The RINEX file must be archived at the locations recognized by the web app.
 Currently that is the low-rate sections of UNAVCO, SOPAC, CDDIS, and SONEL.